 The Renaissance Man

-Another difference is that, because women today have access to the same education and opportunities as men, today we can have Renaissance Men and Renaissance Women!
-Perhaps that’s why the term polymath is a popular alternative to Renaissance Man.
-Either way, today’s Renaissance Men are still philosophical thinkers who read and write a lot.
+Another difference is that women today have access to the same education and opportunities as men, so today we can have Renaissance men and Renaissance women.

 Perhaps that is why the term polymath is a popular alternative to Renaissance man.
 Either way, today’s Renaissance men are still philosophical thinkers who spend a great deal of time reading and writing.

 Renaissance men are also gifted artistically, though this can take many forms such as music, acting as well as visual arts.
 Renaissance men today are often athletic and may speak several languages, another feature shared by da Vinci.
 However, da Vinci would have studied ancient Greek and Latin, whereas today’s Renaissance men might study any number of languages.